-2.1 New and revised standards that are effective for these financial statements2
+2.1 New and revised standards that are effective for annual periods beginning on or after 1 January 2016

 A number of new and revised standards became effective for the first time to annual periods beginning on or after 1 January 2016.
 Information on the more significant standard(s) is presented below.